DrGLDavidson/ACMEresearch/index.md

 # FROM MICROBES TO MINDS

-Our research bridges the hidden ecosystems of gut microbiomes with the complexities of animal intelligence.
+Our research bridges the hidden ecosystems of gut microbiomes with the complexities of animal intelligence in natural environments.

 {% include section.html %}